andresitodeguzman/kunin/README.md

 ```

 ## Important Reminder
 You really need a fast connection to immediately process all of the urls quickly.
 It is recommended that you use ajax to provide a seamless way to parse urls without making them wait for the whole proccess to finish.
 Also, use a caching mechanism to prevent excess load in your system and make the process faster.
-Check on the cache first, then have this as a fallback when it is not yet cached or it expired.
+Check on the cache first, then have this as a fallback when it is not yet cached or it has already expired.

 Sites that uses https require that your openssl extension to be turned on.
-You may do so by enabling it on your ```php.ini```.
+You may do so by enabling it in your ```php.ini```.
 This is important as majority of the web is now transitioning towards https.

 ## Now what?
 Doing this is not an easy task.
 One solution can be better and more efficient than others.
 As needed, this would be improved in the future.
 It may be an internal tool for now, it may at lease serve some purpose for others.